Song-Sumin/cg_hw5_raster/README.md

 }
 }
 ```
-Make rasterize triangle algorithm using below image. mark as white.
+Make rasterize triangle algorithm using below image.

+Before marking point, we do Homogeneous divide and Viewport transform here.

+Declare min,max of x,y and if x,y inside triangle -> mark as white.

 ![image](https://github.com/user-attachments/assets/ba60885d-ff80-40c8-b4a9-95b72a414655)